ozgurasarstat/robjm/README.md

 - develop general function for ld and jm, e.g. a function that is for nor, mod1, mod2, mod3, tv as a sinlge file

-- and make it or all functions efficient, eta1 and eta2, linpred removed, for loop for y is removed, for loop for B or Bstar is removed.
+- and make it or all functions efficient, eta1 and eta2, linpred removed, for loop for y is removed, for loop for B or Bstar is removed. loop for d_B etc is changed

 - add last.time option